EynavP/AnomalyDetector/README.md

 After that, the real flight details are analyzed according to the train results and write a report about this specific flight.

 The classes that implement in this milestone are "AnomalyReport" , "CorrelatedFeatures", "SimpleAnomalyDetector", "TimeSeries" , "TimeSeriesAnomalyDetector".

+The Third milestone is to implement client and server sides.
+When a client connects to the server there are options he can choose what to do such as upload file, analyze and etc.

+The classes that implement i nthis milestone are "CLI", "Commands" and "FileIO".